brooke-k/unnamed-horse-game/docs/coat-codes.md

 Because grey and roan fading occurs as the horse ages and will not be visible at birth.
 Young foals are born with full colouration, and will gradually have their hairs replaced with white hairs as they age.
 Near-full coverage of this fading will render the horse almost completely white by 6-8 years of age.
 As such, both grey and roan coat names will include both the involved fade, as well as the dilution/base coat name.
 Any dilution/base coat color can be affected by grey and/or roan.

-A list of the genes and their expressions can be seen below.
+A list of the faded coat genes and their expressions can be seen below.

 | `bit-13 to bit-10` | Alleles |      Fade Expressed | Coat Name |
 |--------------------|---------|----------------|-----------|